saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

 # SentiVibe Technical Documentation

 ## 1. Introduction
 This document provides a comprehensive technical overview of the SentiVibe application, detailing its architecture, core components, data flow, Supabase integration, and external API interactions.
-SentiVibe is a React-based web application designed to perform AI-powered sentiment analysis on YouTube video comments and engage in context-aware conversations about the analysis.
+SentiVibe is a React-based web application designed to perform AI-powered sentiment analysis on YouTube video comments, engage in context-aware conversations about the analysis, and automatically generate SEO-optimized blog posts for each analysis, which are then stored and made discoverable in a dedicated library.

 ## 2. Tech Stack
 The application is built using the following technologies: